zcutlip/mock-op/docs/ADVANCED-USAGE.md

 > *Note 2:* When using a stateful configuraiton, it's important to *not set* the `MOCK_OP_RESPONSE_DIRECTORY` environment variable.
 Having both variables set will be an error.

+#### Automated Generation of Stateful Configuration

-Again, this is intended to be relatively straightforward to hand-craft or to script.
-However `response-generator` can create it automatically.
+As before, the state configuration file is intended to be straightforward to hand-craft or to script.
+However `response-generator` can create it automatically, just as it creates the response directory.

 The following sample `response-generator` configuration causes a state change configuration to be generated: